firesim/riscv-pk/README.md

 capability and and thus handles I/O-related system calls by proxying them to a host computer.

-This package also contains the Berkeley Boot Loader, `bbl`, which is a supervisor execution environment for tethered RISC-V systems.
+This package also contains the Berkeley Boot Loader, `sm`, which is a supervisor execution environment for tethered RISC-V systems.
 It is designed to host the RISC-V Linux port.